 Applicants must register with Grants.gov prior to submitting an application.
-All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on May 12, 2015
+OJP encourages applicants to register several weeks before the application submission deadline.
+In addition, OJP urges applicants to submit applications 72 hours prior to the application due date.
+All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on June 10, 2015.